 Why do you also write fantasy works?

 There is something liberating about launching into a project that is based entirely on my imagination and not limited by the definitive events laid out in history.
 I have thoroughly enjoyed telling the tales in Tales of the Empire, and there is at least one still to come.

 Have I thought about writing about (period x) in Roman history?

 I have had several suggestions of subjects and periods that I could write about.
 Some are very good suggestions and I will seriously consider them when the time comes (I have several works scheduled for the next few years).
 Periods and situations suggested (that I love) include Constantinian Rome and Roman Egypt.
-Well good news there: if you have kids, they might like Crocodile Legion, my children’s novel set in Roman Egypt, and the trilogy upon which I’m working with Gordon Doherty beginning with Sons of Rome is based around the era of the Tetrarchy and the rise of Constantine and Maxentius.
-News on the release of these should follow soon.
+Well good news there: if you have kids, they might like Crocodile Legion, my children’s novel set in Roman Egypt, and the trilogy written with Gordon Doherty beginning with Sons of Rome is based around the era of the Tetrarchy and the rise of Constantine and Maxentius.

 Have I read Wallace Breem’s Eagle in the Snow?